 You cannot visit Osaka without trying the many local dishes like kushikatsu, okonomiyaki or doteyaki.
 Why not join a tour in Osaka that will take you to some of the city’s highlights, while a local guide will tell you all about the place and… can show you the best places to experience the local cuisine!
 We are happy to customise the tour for you!

 Where to stay in Tennoji?

 Experience the warmth and charm of the city’s culture and spend the night in Osaka too.
-Umeda is popular to stay in Osaka among luxury travellers thanks to the wide selection of the luxurious 5-star hotels.
+Umeda is popular to stay in Osaka among luxury travelers thanks to the wide selection of luxurious 5-star hotels.
 Here are some of our top picks in the Umeda area:

 - Super Hotel Osaka Tennoji – Centrally located business hotel for budget travellers.

 This was our list of things to do in Shinsekai!
 When you are in Osaka, this area in the south of Osaka is a must-visit place.
-In this area you can experience modern, traditional and even ancient times of Osaka simultaneously.
+In this area, you can experience the modern, traditional, and even ancient times of Osaka simultaneously.
 Do you feel inspired to travel to the buzzing city of Osaka?
 We hope you enjoy Osaka’s lively atmosphere and yummy foods.

 This post contains some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.